oracle-livelabs/adb/shared/adb-create-clone-from-backup/adb-create-clone-from-backup.md

     >**Note**: If your tenancy subscribes to multiple regions, you can clone across regions from any of your selected database backups.
 When creating your cross-region clone, you can easily select the remote region to which you wish to clone from backup.
 You may clone a database from any available backup timestamp within the last 60 days to any region to which your tenancy is subscribed.

 11. When the clone finishes provisioning, its state becomes **Available**.
-Review the clone information in the **Autonomous Database details** page.
+Review the clone information in the **Autonomous AI Database details** page.

 ## Task 3: Create Long-term Backups